ariehse/Isracard/README.md

 you need to do ng build manually in order all dependencies node_modules has been dowmload . you will see the folder under :
 GitHub\node_modules.

-compile the project NVC in order to download all dependencies for MVC .  all packages downloaded will be packages folder in solution folder.
+compile the project GitHubServer in order to download all dependencies for MVC .  all packages downloaded will be packages folder in solution folder.

 4. For running application on chrome we need to install the plugin for cross origin support from url : https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi